 Who Was Malcolm X?

-Malcolm X (May 19, 1925 to February 21, 1965) was a minister, human rights activist and prominent black nationalist leader who served as a spokesman for the Nation of Islam during the 1950s and 1960s.
+Malcolm X was a minister, human rights activist and prominent Black nationalist leader who served as a spokesman for the Nation of Islam during the 1950s and 1960s.
 Due largely to his efforts, the Nation of Islam grew from a mere 400 members at the time he was released from prison in 1952 to 40,000 members by 1960.

-Family and Early Life
+Early Life and Family

 Due to Earl Little's civil rights activism, the family was subjected to frequent harassment from white supremacist groups including the Ku Klux Klan and one of its splinter factions, the Black Legion.
-In fact, Malcolm X had his first encounter with racism before he was even born.
+In fact, Malcolm Little had his first encounter with racism before he was even born.

-The harassment continued when Malcolm X was four years old, and local Klan members smashed all of the family's windows.
+The harassment continued when Malcolm was four years old, and local Klan members smashed all of the family's windows.
 To protect his family, Earl Little moved them from Omaha to Milwaukee, Wisconsin, in 1926 and then to Lansing, Michigan, in 1928.

 However, the racism the family encountered in Lansing proved even greater than in Omaha.
 Shortly after the Littles moved in, a racist mob set their house on fire in 1929, and the town's all-white emergency responders refused to do anything.

 Two years later, in 1931, Earl Little's dead body was discovered lying across the municipal streetcar tracks.
 Although Malcolm X's family believed his father was murdered by white supremacists from whom he had received frequent death threats, the police officially ruled Earl Little's death a streetcar accident, thereby voiding the large life insurance policy he had purchased in order to provide for his family in the event of his death.